pablorm296/ScrapperRNPDNO/README.md

 ## License

+Copyright © 2021 Pablo Reyes Moctezuma.

-RNPDNO scrapper is distributed under the _GNU General Public License v3.0_.
+RNPDNO Scrapper is distributed under the _GNU General Public License v3.0_.

+RNPDNO Scrapper is free software and comes with ABSOLUTELY NO WARRANTY.
+You are welcome to redistribute it under certain conditions.

 Please refer to the LICENSE file at the root directory of this repository.